A tricycle is one plaything children adore. They are often fascinated by its design and how it moves when they pedal it.

 Well, unless you buy the right tricycle at the right time and stage of development, you might be wasting money.
 So, as a parent or loved one looking to buy a tricycle for your toddler, there are factors to consider.
 Read on to find out.

 When To Buy A Tricycle For Toddlers – Factors To Consider

 I know you feel this is a strange factor to consider since a tricycle has three wheels.
 But we are not only considering tricycle balance, but also the body balance of your baby.
 Your baby should be able to get on and off the tricycle without either of them losing balance.

 Another aspect of balance involves being able to sit upright without falling off the tricycle.
-The Tricycle rule of thumb is, if your child cannot run or walk properly, do not buy a tricycle.
+The Tricycle rule of thumb is, that if your child cannot run or walk properly, do not buy a tricycle.

 2. Mind and Body Coordination

 A tricycle affords the toddler innumerable benefits, from coordination and balance to independence (1).

 Riding a tricycle is not as straightforward as it appears.
 There are several facets to properly riding a tricycle, including riding in a straight line.
 The ability to pedal effectively and dodge hurdles by steering adeptly involves good coordination.

 Your child has to have some form of spatial awareness before riding a tricycle.
 So, before buying a tricycle for toddlers, ensure the toddler has learned how to control his body and mind.